thierrygosselin/assigner/README.md

 ## Roadmap of future developments:

-* The ability to provide the ranking of markers based on something else than Fst (Weir and Cockerham, 1984) currently used in the function. e.g. Informativeness for Assignment Measure (In, Rosenberg et al. 2003), the Absolute Allele Frequency Differences (delta, δ, Shriver et al., 1997).
+* The ability to provide the ranking of markers based on other statistics, something else than the Fst (Weir and Cockerham, 1984) currently used in the function. e.g. Informativeness for Assignment Measure (In, Rosenberg et al. 2003), the Absolute Allele Frequency Differences (delta, δ, Shriver et al., 1997).
 * Provide ranking from other software: e.g. Toolbox for Ranking and Evaluation of SNPs [TRES](http://mlkd.csd.auth.gr/bio/tres/), [BayeScan](http://cmpg.unibe.ch/software/BayeScan/) and [OutFLANK](https://github.com/whitlock/OutFLANK).
 * Would be very cool to use genotype likelihood information to get more accurate assignment.
 * Use Shiny and ggvis when subplots or facets are available